Unfortunately tactical nuclear weapons are needed to deter superpower navies

 Public support

-Australians are becoming increasingly uneasy since Trump was elected.
+Australians are becoming increasingly uneasy about the global security situation.

 Given we would be suggesting some of the world’s smallest nuclear weapons to deter ships, public support would be there.